 So who is behind the farm anyway?
 Who, exactly, are the Browns?

 John is the farmer of the family.
 His love of raising produce is in his genes from both his parents and grandparents who farmed all their lives.
 He especially loves the sweet corn which is a well known local specialty.
-He also grows cantaloupe, watermelon, tomatoes, green beans and a large variety of produce.
+He also grows cantaloupe, watermelon, tomatoes, peppers and a large variety of produce.
 As well as selling at the farm market, John takes his produce to Brown's Deli in Hamilton, Ohio and to three different tent markets.
-The tent markets are on Fountain Square in downtown Cincinnati, in Springdale on Thursdays and around the courthouse in downtown Hamilton on Saturday.
-Brown's Deli was opened in January of this year and is a combination deli and bulk food store which carries lunchmeat and many other items from Holmes County Ohio.
+The tent markets are on Tuesday at Fountain Square in downtown Cincinnati, in Springdale on Thursdays and around the courthouse in downtown Hamilton on Saturday.
+Brown's Deli was opened in January of 2012 and is a combination deli and bulk food store which carries lunchmeat and many other items from Amish Country

 Joyce has been the partner that was needed to further the farming business into retail farm markets.
 She always told him "you grow it, I will sell it."
 The farm market and produce have blossomed into a beautiful joint venture of the two people.
 The best part of all was that they were able to take the kids to work and teach them good family and work values at the same time.
 Joyce loves the greenhouses and the fall season.
 John loves the produce.
 It is a good combination.